 You are here

-The Field of Comparative Literature at Cornell University offers a Ph.D. in all major areas of literary study.
+The Field of Comparative Literature at Cornell University offers a Ph.D. in major areas of literary and cultural study.
 The application and additional information about graduate study at Cornell is available through the University Graduate School's Website.
-The Field of Comparative Literature normally admits only students intending to take the Ph.D.
+The Field of Comparative Literature admits only students intending to take the Ph.D.

 Cornell University expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.